Part-II-Computational-Physics/Lenia-jxkc2/README.md

 #### 5.2.3 Going back to Discretised BasicRules() in finding New Patterns

 In the next pattern of the "possibly exploding cell" animation created, we revert back to the use of the BasicRules().
 The motivation behind this was to create another set of patterns involving the recreation of the appearance of elastic tension in the cords that join the blobs, which was separately simulated by an open-sourced platform [Ready][rea] which seems to use the BasicRules().
 The same set of rules seemed to be used as well by the shadertool simulating connected ribbons that contract which can be found [here][sim].
 Unfortunately, after experimentation, the pattern produced below was perhaps (or maybe not even) close to the contracting ribbons.
-Instead, the animation seemed to looked more like an evolving cell or a fast growing amoeba.
+Instead, the accidental animation result seemed to looked more like an evolving cell or a fast growing amoeba of sorts.
+The set of parameters in producing this animation involves setting the parameters of the BasicRules() to be: $b_1 = 0.257$, $b_2 = 0.336$, $d_1 = 0.365$, $d_2 = 0.549$ with fps being 10 and frames being set to 100.

 <video src= 'https://user-images.githubusercontent.com/73965521/231440795-fe04b8ae-f455-404b-a266-50535d3375b0.mp4' controls>
 </video>